tjelvar-olsson/biologists-guide-to-computing/source/glossary.rst

         The activity of identifying and removing a :term:`bug` (defect) from a computer program.

+    DNS
+        Domain Name Server a machine that translates URLs to IP addresses.

     DRY
         Don't repeat yourself.
 Make use of a variables for frequently used values.
 Make use of functions for frequently used processing logic.